Abortion Pill (up to 10 weeks)

 - Confirmation of pregnancy by ultrasound or a blood test.
 The patient should understand that at this early stage of pregnancy one cannot be 100% certain that the pregnancy is in the uterus and not in the fallopian tube.

 - You may experience slight nausea.
-Usually you will have mild to strong cramping starting 1-2 hours afterward, followed by bleeding which can be heavy for several hours.
-It will become like your period, and light spotting can continue for 2-3 weeks.
+Usually you will have mild to strong cramping starting 1-2 hours after remaining pills are taken, followed by bleeding which can be heavy for several hours.
+It will become like your period, and light spotting may continue for up to 10 days.

 Please note: Surgical completion of unsuccessful non-surgical abortions may be necessary for an additional fee.